ethereum/populus/docs/tutorial.part-2.rst

   $ geth attach /home/mary/projects/myproject/chains/horton/chain_data/geth.ipc

-Use the actual IPC endpoint path that runs on your machine, you can take a look at ``run_chain.sh`` to see this path as well).
+Use the actual IPC endpoint path that runs on your machine.
+You can take a look at ``run_chain.sh`` to see this path.

 The web3.js console looks like this :